I’ve been wearing the Spinnaker Bradner SP-5057-02 for a good 6 months now, and this is what I have to say ..

 The dual crowns at the 2 and 4 o’clock positions may seem an unfamiliar feature to many, yet it’s one that is vintage-correct and pays tribute to the original inspiration behind the Bradner’s design.
 I thought it to be a well-considered feature which allows the Bradner to stand out just a little bit from the sea of watches with crowns at the 3 o’clock position.
 Save for the lack of characteristic cross-hatching marks, the Bradner’s crowns are very much faithful to the original design in terms of their execution, design and proportions.
 A signed Spinnaker “yacht sail” logo adds a nice flair to the otherwise plain surface of the 4 o’clock crown.

 Let me start by saying right off the bat that the Bradner’s dial is easily its most impressive aspect.
-Yet, because it in itself comprises so many elements which are impressive in their own right, I say this with a degree of reluctance.
+Yet, because it in itself comprises so many elements which are impressive in their own right, I say this with a degree of reservation.
 On the other hand, I cannot help but think that this is only the case because all those elements work together to complement and balance each other out so well.

 Viewed against the right lighting, the keen observer will notice a subtle sunburst effect which permeates the dial finish, another feature which gives away the fact that the Bradner is not a vintage piece.
 Though not strictly vintage-correct, the sunburst effect adds an interesting dimension to the otherwise plain black dial.
 I can imagine the dial developing a very charming ‘ghost’ colouration as it fades out due to repeated exposure to ultraviolet rays as the years go by.